GPS Visualizer's Address Locator

 To use this free utility, simply enter addresses in the box to the left, one per line, and click "Start geocoding" to find their latitude and longitude.
 If your data is in a tabular format with a descriptive header at the top of each column, choose "tabular" for type of data (and make sure the headers make sense!).
 If you have a raw jumble of address data, that's okay too; choose "raw list mode," but be aware that everything should at least look like an address, and any non-address data such as names, descriptions, or other fields might confuse things.

-You can choose from two sources of coordinates: Yahoo! or Google.
-Neither service is guaranteed to be 100% correct -- use them at your own risk!
+You can choose from three different sources of coordinates: Bing Maps, MapQuest, or Google.
+Each has their pros and cons, but none of them is guaranteed to be 100% correct -- use them at your own risk!

 Verifying strange results